kowasaur/KOI-N/README.md

 - Have Powered by CoinGecko (https://www.coingecko.com/en/branding) in Electron > About KOI-N as well as readme
 - Put thing in readme (maybe elsewhere) on what this has been tested on
 - Make doc with database column name equivalent of what the user sees
+- If I'm gonna have multiple .md files, move this and the others to docs/

 ## Sources
 Starting from when this was committed (7/12/2020), I put anything that helped me here.
 (I might move this to it's own doc later on)